-The best weighted blanket 2021
+The best weighted blankets 2022 reviewed

 It's a bit of an investment, but the Simba Orbit is the best weighted blanket we've found.
 Glass nano-beads provide even pressure, and you can choose between two different weight options, both at the same price.
 The 100% cotton cover is a pleasing dark grey, and the beads are evenly distributed, with no bunching or slipping around.
 The cover is machine washable, and attaches to the inner with a series of inner ties, which are easy to use (although holding the blanket up at the time is a bit of a workout).
 A zip fastener at the base keeps everything neat.
 In our Simba Orbit review, our tester found this blanket immediately soothing but not oppressive, the cover exceptionally soft to touch, as well as being nice and breathable.
 She also noted a much improved sleep quality when using it.
 We can't guarantee it'll be as life-changing for you, but this is certainly an excellent quality blanket that's worth checking out.
 And if you're lucky, you might find a Simba discount code or deal to take the price down a bit.
+If you're not sure if this option is right for you, our Eve Weighted Blanket vs Emma Hug vs Simba Orbit face-off compares three of our favourite options.

 If you're on a slightly tighter budget, the best weighted blanket for you could well be the Silentnight Wellbeing Weighted Blanket.
 The fabric has a nice, strokable feel without being either slippery or too plush and warm.
 Because it's all one piece, with the beads sewn into the cover in a grid pattern for even distribution, you won't find the inner slipping around when you're moving this blanket around.
 We were very impressed with it on test, and for general daily use it's an excellent option.